uwidev/life-disciplines-projects/100 Projects/Setup/10 💗 Defining Life.md

 ## Life Dynamic
 Life [[Dynamics|Dynamic]] is the emerging result of the combined effects of your Life Pillars.
 Pillars pull you towards some direction of character.
 This character is your dynamic.

-Your life dynamic should be summarized into one sentence, and should thoroughly the resulting character.
+Your life dynamic should be summarized into one sentence, and should thoroughly describe the character resulting from your Pillars.
 This is the personality that you currently are or strive to be.

+An example could be: A loving parent of wisdom and pride who puts their children above all.

 ### What To Do
 Determine the emerging character from your defined pillars.
 Write this under [[400 💗 Life#Life Dynamic]].